PowerBiDevCamp/FabricUserApiDemo/Setup.md

 <img src="./images/Setup/media/image10.png"  style="width:65%" />

-Next, you need to determine the Id of a Fabric-enabled capacity in Fabric environment you are using for your testing.
+Next, you need to determine the capacity Id of a Fabric-enabled capacity in Fabric environment you are using for your testing.
 You should be able to see a list of available capacities in the Power BI Admin portal by navigating to the following link.